 CSD 202 - Introduction to Speech Production Disorders (3 credits)

 CSD 300 - Neuroanatomy (3 credits)

 CSD 301 - Speech Anatomy and Physiology (3 credits)

 CSD 400 - Clinical Observation (1 credits)

 The primary mission of the undergraduate curriculum in CSD is to provide the core curriculum that prepares students for advanced study in speech-language pathology and/or to provide students with a broad liberal arts education.
 We anticipate offering the full undergraduate course offerings toward a major in the CSD department (College of Health Sciences) by fall, 2014.
 It is our goal that the undergraduate curriculum emphasizes the principles and applications of knowledge in both healthy and disordered communication as a natural and social science.
-Enrollment in the prerequisite courses does NOT constitute or ensure acceptance into the Jacksonville University, Masters Program in Speech-Language Pathology.
-Please Note:
+Enrollment in the prerequisite courses does NOT constitute or ensure acceptance into the Jacksonville University, MS SLP graduate program.